Money & Finances

 - getting short-term housing

-- purchasing things you need to set up house
+- purchasing things you need to set up house, including discounted used goods

-Most banks will not require a large sum of money to open an account.
-When looking for a bank, shop around a bit since fees can vary.
-And ask your friends and colleagues.
+When looking for a bank, shop around a bit since fees can vary, and be sure to select a bank that has ATMs near your residence or work.
+Ask your friends and colleagues for recommendations.
 Always inquire about no fee accounts or other special offers.
-Some banks will eliminate fees based on a Yale affiliation, or if you arrange direct deposit of your paycheck or stipend, others require a minimum balance.
+Some banks will eliminate fees based on a Yale affiliation, or if you arrange direct deposit of your paycheck or stipend, while others require a minimum balance.
 If you will be transferring funds to and from overseas, remember to ask about the details since some banks can accommodate this better than others.
-Most students and scholars at Yale open both a savings and a checking account and for convenience, link them electronically through their automatic teller machine (ATM) card.
-Online account management and bill pay is standard, so make sure you understand how to set up this important service.
-Be sure to select a bank that has ATMs near your residence or work.
+Most students and scholars at Yale open both a savings and a checking account.

-To open a bank account, you will need two forms of ID (with photos).
+To open a bank account, you will need two forms of photo ID.
 You can use your Yale ID and passport.
-You will also need your I-20 or DS-2019 and proof of your local New Haven address.
+You will also need your immigration document (I-20 or DS-2019) and proof of your local New Haven address.
 You do not need a Social Security Number (SSN).
 You will fill out a W-8, which is a statement of foreign residence in lieu of presenting a Social Security card.

-When handling cash, never deposit cash in an ATM (automatic teller machine).
+When handling cash, never deposit cash in an ATM.
 Go into the bank to make any cash deposits, and ask for a receipt when you do.
 Do not keep large sums of money on your person or in your apartment.

-You need credit to get credit, and so begin the problems encountered when initially attempting to obtain a credit card in the U.S. Many students and scholars will use their debit card as an alternative before they have established a credit history.
-Be very careful with credit cards.
+You need a credit history to get a credit card, so initially it might be difficult to obtain one.
+Many students and scholars will use their debit card as an alternative before they have established a credit history.
 Once you have begun to establish credit, your credit card company will periodically raise your credit limit and it will not necessarily correspond to what you can actually afford.
-U.S. credit card companies offer greatly varying arrangements - from cards that require security deposits, a membership fee, and high monthly interest rates (APR), to cards with no membership fee and low to no interest rates at all.
-Once you have established some ‘credit history’ by owning a card for six months or more, you may wish to shop around or call your credit card company and ask for a better arrangement such as lower interest rates or no membership fee.
+That is why, you should be very careful while spending with credit cards.
+U.S. credit card companies offer greatly varying arrangements - from cards that require security deposits, a membership fee, and high monthly interest rates (APR), to cards with no membership fee, and low to no interest rates at all.
+Once you have established some credit history by owning a card for six months or more, you may wish to shop around or call your credit card company and ask for a better arrangement such as lower interest rates or no membership fee.
 The U.S. Federal Trade Commission provides consumers helpful information about choosing and using credit cards.
 You will need a U.S. Social Security Number to apply for a credit card.